yavuzkaraca/bachelor-thesis/README.md

   - Original
   - Modified
   - Gold Standard
+- **Paper**: Holds presentation and thesis along with the diagrams used in them
 - **Out**: Holds the following experiments, each with results, evaluation, and plots
   - Exploration
   - Advanced